dobsondev/dobsondev-shortcodes/README.md

 **New Features**

+* Added a shortcode for displaying a social sharing section with links to share to Twitter, Facebook, Google Plus and Linkedin (2.1.1)
 * Added a shortcode for embedding Vimeo videos (2.1.0)
 * Added TinyMCE GUI option for Vimeo Embeds (2.1.0)
 * Added a shortcode for embedding Kodi addon download link - special thanks to [tobias-d-oe](https://github.com/tobias-d-oe) who contributed this shortcode via [GitHub](https://github.com/) (2.1.0)